The GETPIVOTDATA function in Google Sheets helps you extract the pivot table data from Google Sheets’ Pivot Table report.

 There are various reasons why you get error messages when performing the

 GETPIVOTDATA function.
-But the most common causes why you are getting an #ERROR! error message are as follows:
+But the most common causes why you are getting an #ERROR! error messages are as follows:

 - The syntax – If the formula is not written correctly, it will yield an #ERROR! or #REF! error message.